How To Build The Best Salad

 Another benefit of regularly incorporating salads into your eating plan?
 You have the chance to take advantage of in-season fruits and veggies and you might find it’s really easy to eat healthy, even on a tight budget.

 So, want to know how to build the BEST salad?
-Follow the steps below!
+Follow the tips below!

 Pick your base